chazhurd/FileSystemWatcher/README.md

 *Prereq must have VS2019 or newer

 1. Download and Extract File
-2. Open Visual Studio and "Open Project or Solution"
+2. Open the extracted file and
-3. Go to the Extracted File and choose the .sln file
-4. Press Start in Visual Studio ( Run )
 5.